How to ignore a Narcissist? For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

 It’s so black-and-white that there isn’t any room to speculate.
 You know exactly what you need to do.
 And the narcissist will get the hint much faster than you probably realize.

 The most important part is staying the course.
 The first few months will absolutely be the hardest.
-But once you get that momentum and the healing starts unfolding, you’ll probably be asking yourself why you didn’t do this sooner.
+But once you get that momentum and the healing starts unfolding, you’ll probably ask yourself why you didn’t do this sooner.

 Is Ignoring a Narcissist the Best Way to Deal With Them?